Renting property in Chelsea, SW3

 Property in Chelsea

-Chelsea boasts an elegant mixture of traditional town houses and mansion flats, like Residential Land's Draycott Place and Regency Street, interspersed with small pretty garden squares.
-There are smaller houses to the north of the SW3 area, and Chelsea Harbour offers many riverside flats to rent, and houses such as Residential Land's River Lodge.
+Chelsea boasts an elegant mixture of traditional town houses and mansion flats, like Residential Land's Pelham Court and apartments at 161 Fulham Road, interspersed with small pretty garden squares.
+There are smaller houses to the north of the SW3 area, and Chelsea Harbour offers many riverside flats to rent and houses.

 Dotted between these more traditional properties, you will find that Chelsea also has a number of more modern town houses and purpose-built apartment blocks offering a variety of rental property in Chelsea.
-Roland House, Medway House and Balvaird Place all offer apartments to rent in Chelsea if your preference is for modern buildings.
+Peony Court for instance is a collection of 12 luxury apartments located in a modern, gated development on the fashionable Park Walk, between Kings Road and Fulham Road.
+These Chelsea apartments benefit from high specification interiors and Royal Borough of Kensington & Chelsea parking permits.

 History of Chelsea